Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 My Problem With Wholesaling

-So why don’t I recommend most people start with wholesaling?
+So, why don’t I recommend most people start with wholesaling?

-Here’s the truth: wholesaling is one of the most difficult avenues to make money with real estate.
+The reality is wholesaling is one of the most difficult avenues to make money with real estate.

 But here’s my beef: most wholesalers fail because it’s hard.